 The main characters of Those Who Hunt Elves are three “Elf Hunters” named Junpei Ryuzouji, Ritsuko Inoue, and Airi Komiyama.
 Somehow, they ended up stranded in a sword and sorcery world after coming there from Japan.
-An elf named Mistress Celcia Marie Claire tries to transport to three back to their world, but is distracted while reciting the spell; the spell book pages divide out into five different directions, and the words on these pages ended up on the skin of five elves.
-In order to return home, the group must find the five elves; they have to determine whether they’ve found the right elf by stripping off their clothes.
+An elf named Mistress Celcia Marie Claire tries to transport to three back to their world but is distracted while reciting the spell.
+The spell book pages divide out into five different directions, and the words on these pages ended up on the skin of five elves.
+In order to return home, the group must find the five elves.
+They determine whether they’ve found the right elf by stripping off their clothes.

 Mistress Celcia Marie Claire ends up joining the group and tries to help them get back to their own world, because they have been causing a lot of trouble in her world.
 She has a knack for transforming into animals and getting stuck in animal form.
 Celcia also has a circular device that is supposed to detect the five elves with the markings.
 While the device does find elves, it only ever seems to find the elves that don’t have markings.
 To me, this device seems to be a parody of the Dragon Radar from Dragon Ball.

 However, I have to say that Those Who Hunt Elves is a stronger series than Those Who Hunt Elves II.
 It’s obvious as you watch the second series that not a lot of thought seemed to go into it.
-This time, the spell fragments are split out into a much larger number, there are a number of episodes in this 12-episode series that feel like “filler,” then they are able to get the majority of the spell fragments quickly after the filler, and the series itself doesn’t seem to truly end.
+This time, the spell fragments are split out into a much larger number, and there are several episodes in this 12-episode series that feel like “filler.”
+The characters then get most of the spell fragments quickly after the filler, and the series itself doesn’t seem to truly end.
 Overall, the second series felt like it was thrown out there just to have more episodes of Those Who Hunt Elves.

 Even though Those Who Hunt Elves may not necessarily be a great series, it’s good to watch when you find yourself needing to watch anime that’s more on the mindless side.
 The first series, at least, does a decent job at what it’s trying to do, and can be fun to watch if you want a show that doesn’t make you think too much about it.